vishnuram1999/audits/Checklist-Solidity.md

     - [ ] use `_grantRole()` instead of the deprecated `_setupRole()` when using OpenZeppelin's `AccessControl.sol`
     - [ ] USE DISABLEINITIALIZERS TO PREVENT FRONT-RUNNING ON THE INITIALIZE FUNCTION
     - [ ] Use encodeCall instead of encodeWithSignature to provide type checking
+    - [ ] The call `abi.encodeWithSignature` is not safe from typographical errors
+    - [ ] Contracts are vulnerable to fee-on-transfer accounting-related issues
+    - [ ] Function calls within `for` loops
+    - [ ] In production, foundry assertions should not be used

   - [ ] Medium severity issue checks